 Day7: Fly to Kangaroo Island

-Transfer to the airport for a flight to Kingscote airport, where you will be met and transferred to Seascape Lodge.
+Transfer to the airport for a flight to Kingscote airport.
 Your visit to Kangaroo Island begins with a visit to Seal Bay Conservation Park to learn about the Australian sealions, and their survival on the edge of the Southern Ocean.
 Walk through bulls, cows and pups resting on the beaches.
 Travelling further south, take a stroll through the bush to a spectacular viewpoint boasting stunning views of distant bays and the serene rural landscape from the sand dunes of Little Sahara.

 From the South Coast, you travel to the middle of the island via Parndana Wildlife Park – an animal refuge where sick, injured, orphaned or unwanted animals are rescued and rehabilitated.
 Here you can gain an insight into the ongoing rehabilitation work, and you may be fortunate enough to see a koala or feed a kangaroo.

 After a gourmet picnic lunch you progress to the north coast beaches of Snellings and Stokes Bay, where you can enjoy a leisurely stroll, or take a pleasant swim in the pristine waters.
 Later in the day, your guide will take you on a nature walk through the drooping she-oaks of Lathami National Park, where you may see kangaroos, wallabies, the rare glossy black cockatoo or even the elusive echidna.